Spirits by the Numbers

 We use Writer to write most of our copy, be it a press release, a submission to a festival, a blog post or our latest newsletter.
 It works perfectly and distraction-free on Mac and iPad and syncs effortlessly between the two via iCloud.

-We go to Transmit to keep our website updated, edit files on the fly, login to S3 to access our database backups and manage file permissions in our WordPress install.
+We go to Transmit to keep our website updated, edit files on the fly, login to S3 to access our database backups and manage file permissions in our Wordpress install.
 Simply the most solid FTP tool out there.

 For coding we fire up TextMatethe canonical text editor on Mac.
 Even though its successor TextMate 2 has been in development limbo forever, the “old” release still excels at coding practically any language with its flexible and elegant bundle system.